axbh25/smac2026-Technova-naseej/README.md

 ## Current Development Status

-Day 4 persistent skill draft:
+Day 5 editable speech transcription:

 - Android-only Flutter project runs on Pixel 7 Pro API 36
 - English and Arabic localization is generated from ARB files
 - A local profile and selected language persist after restart
-- The saved profile opens directly to the bilingual Home screen
+- One bilingual Teach-a-Skill draft persists locally
-- Teach a Skill opens a bilingual, RTL-ready draft form
+- Learner nickname, role, category, and explanation are restored
-- The current profile is shown as the teacher
+- English and Arabic short speech transcription is integrated
-- A learner nickname and family role can be selected
+- Voice input has visible Idle, Listening, and Fallback states
-- Four skill categories are available
+- Recognized words appear in the editable explanation field
-- Typed explanations require 20–600 characters
+- Existing typed text is preserved when voice input begins
-- One skill draft is saved locally
+- Manual typing remains available after permission or service failure
-- Saved drafts survive application restart
+- Naseej stores recognized text but does not save an audio file
-- Continue Draft restores all draft fields
+- The device speech service may require internet access
-- Automated model, validation, persistence, RTL, and accessibility tests are included
+- Automated speech-controller, fallback, persistence, RTL, and accessibility tests are included
-- Day 2 through Day 4 visual evidence is stored under `docs/testing/`
+- Day 2 through Day 5 visual evidence is stored under `docs/testing/`
-- Production AI, voice input, camera input, and generated skill cards are not yet implemented
+- Camera input, production AI generation, skill cards, and notifications are not yet implemented

 ## Current Developer
 - GitHub: axbh25